Optimize Your Weight for Long-Term Health

 Semaglutide is a glucagon-like peptide-1 (GLP-1) agonist used for weight loss in specific patients, and to lower blood sugar levels and reduce the risk of major cardiovascular events such as heart attack or stroke in type two diabetes patients.
 Semaglutide works by increasing insulin release, lowering the amount of glucagon released and delaying gastric emptying.
 Semaglutide also controls appetite and so helps you reduce the amount of food that you want to eat.

-Dr Jay can use Semaglutide as a weekly injection to help you lose weight in a closely monitored environment.
+Dr Jay uses this combined Semaglutide & BPC157 as a weekly injection to help you lose weight in a closely monitored environment.
 If you are a candidate, the program entails an initial visit to go over your current weight and goals as well as discuss the 4 Pillars of Functional Medicine: Sleep, Movement, Stress Reduction and Nutrition.
 The program will offer suggestions for supplements to help boost your metabolism and will guide you towards a plant-based, whole foods nutrition plan.
 At every week’s meeting, you will get a MIC shot to help boost metabolism.
 In addition, Dr Jay will give you Dr. Greger’s cookbook “How Not to Diet” to give you recipes and information to succeed in losing weight and creating healthy eating habits for you and your family!

 Cost: $800 per month incudes, cookbook, MIC shots, Semaglutide injections every week for 4 weeks